 Toddler Olivia

-That doesn’t mean her sleep has always been perfect; she’s certainly had her rough days and nights.
-But she has those sleep skills to fall back on, and again, we have the knowledge and tool kit to help her along the way.
+It’s not always perfect, they certainly have their off days and nights, like a normal human being does, but they’ve had those sleep skills to fall back on, and we have the knowledge and tool kit to help them along the way.

 And what a difference it makes!